-The mathematical and technological approaches used in \crpropa{} are noteworthy.
-They have inspired other transport codes, particularly \corsika{} 8. \crpropa{} is written in a mix of C++ and Python, uses a modern modular design, and features sophisticated parallelization techniques.
-In \crpropa{}, each step in the simulation is handled by a module that implements a physical process.
-Each module processes a stack of (pseudo)particles simultaneously, allowing one to leverage vectorization capabilities of modern CPUs and GPUs. \crpropa{}'s design offers a great deal of flexibility for debugging, prototyping, and experimentation.
-Modules can be written in either pure Python or in C++.
+It is worthwhile to highlight the mathematical and technological approaches used in \crpropa{}, which partially inspired other transport codes, in particular, \corsika{} 8. \crpropa{} is written in a mix of C++ and Python, uses a modern modular design, and features sophisticated parallelization techniques.
+In \crpropa{}, each step in the simulation is handled by a module, which implements a physical process.
+Each module processes a stack of (pseudo)particles at once, which allows one to use vectorization capabilities of modern CPUs and GPUs. \crpropa{}'s design offers a great deal of flexibility for debugging, prototyping, and experimentation.
+It is possible to write modules in pure Python or in C++.
 In most frameworks, the main loop that passes the particle stack from module to module is written in C++ and cannot be directly accessed from the Python layer.
-In \crpropa{}, one can replace the standard loop completely with a plain Python loop, providing maximum control for experts and enabling introspection.
-The latency of executing Python calls is not an issue with this approach if there are enough particles on the stack.
-In this case, the overall computation time is still dominated by the time spent in each module, making this approach feasible.
+In \crpropa{}, one can replace the standard loop completely with a plain Python loop, which provides a maximum of control for experts and introspection.
+The high latency of executing Python calls is not an issue in this approach, if enough particles are placed on the stack.
+Then, the overall computation time is still dominated by the time spent in each module, which makes this approach feasible.